-Katowice Culture Nature Festival / Return to Paradise? / Orchestra di Santa Cecilia / Harding / Bell - NOSPR
+Katowice Culture Nature Festival / Paradise Regained? / Orchestra di Santa Cecilia / Harding / Bell - NOSPR

 The neoclassical balance to be found in the Violin Concerto in A minor is not only due to Antonín Dvořák’s own efforts, but also to the persuasion of its dedicatee, the great violinist Joseph Joachim, whom the composer himself asked for advice.
 The themes of this three-movement work are full of Slavic intonations, at times lively and at times lyrical.
 The heart of the Concerto is the middle movement – one of unusual size and creating an idyllic aura: its cloudless skies are only rarely spoiled by passing worries.